-1. Describe installation techniques of miscellaneous components
+- 1. Describe installation techniques of miscellaneous components

 - Railings, stairs and landings

 - o Parts and types

 - o Installation procedures

-- Rigging considerations
+- o Rigging considerations

-- Fastening methods
+- o Fastening methods

-- $\circ \quad \text{Codes and by laws} \quad$
+- Codes and bylaws

-- o Procedure for determining length
+- $\circ \quad \text{Procedure for determining length} \\$

-- Procedure for determining height
+- o Procedure for determining height

 - o Modifications

-- Field fabrication
+- o Field fabrication

 - Degree of finishing

-- o Protection of surrounding materials
+- Protection of surrounding materials

 - 2. Apply installation techniques for miscellaneous components and systems

 - According to job specifications

 Performance The individual will plan and field build stairs and a railing.

+Conditions The in-

-Conditions The individual will be given:
+The individual will be given:

 - Materials

 - Tools

 - Instructions

-- Criteria The individual will score 70% or better on a rating sheet that reflects the following criteria:
+The individual will score 70% or better on a rating sheet that reflects the following criteria:

-- Accuracy of layout
+- · Accuracy of layout

 - Accuracy of fit-up

-- Degree of finish
+- · Degree of finish